 Term Description Cause and effect The relationship between a factor or set of factors (cause/s) and consequence/s (effect/s).
 These form sequences of events and developments over time.
 Concepts for developing historical understanding A concept refers to any general notion or idea that is used to develop an understanding of the past, such as concepts related to the process of historical inquiry.
 Content elaboration An example provided to illustrate and exemplify content.
 Elaborations are not a requirement for the teaching of the Australian Curriculum.
 Continuity and change Continuities are aspects of the past that have remained the same over certain periods of time.
 Changes are events or developments from the past that represent modifications, alterations and transformations.
 Curriculum The Australian Curriculum sets out what all young people should be taught through the specification of curriculum content and achievement standards.
 Curriculum content has three components: disciplinary learning, general capabilities and cross-curriculum priorities.
 Empathy An understanding of the past from the point of view of the participant/s, including an appreciation of the circumstances faced, and the motivations, values and attitudes behind actions.
 Perspective A point of view or position from which events are seen and understood, and influenced by age, gender, culture, social position and beliefs and values.
 Significance The importance that is assigned to particular aspects of the past, such as events, developments, movements and historical sites, and includes an examination of the principles behind the selection of what should be investigated and remembered.
+Sources Written or non-written materials that can be used to investigate the past.
+A source becomes "evidence" if it is of value to a particular inquiry.
 Strand A developmental sequence of knowledge, understanding and skills that has its own distinctive body of knowledge and pedagogical traditions.
 The two strands in History: Historical Knowledge and Understanding, and Historical Skills are intended to be integrated in History programs.
 Sub-strand The Historical Skills strand is organised by sub-strands that provide a sequence of skills within the strand.